xoriors/course-qa/docs/teachers.md

 ## Course setup

 1. Join [Slack channel](https://xorio.slack.com/archives/C085WSHDPLK).
-Create an account on slack if needed, you can do it with your Google account
+Create an account on Slack if needed.
+You can do it with your Google account
 2. At the beginning of each course, make sure the material is ready in [docs](.) and [assignments](../assignments)
 3. [assignments](../assignments) structure (usually this exists already.
 Make sure it's valid and change as needed):
    A folder for each chapter, like `Chapter_1` with the following structure: